johnowhitaker/eid/Readme.txt

 PhotoViewer:
 - This is a separate class, making some features of QGraphicsView easier to use.
   Found on StackOverflow, by user ekhumoro, public domain?

+TODO:
+Still some bugs,
+zoom sucks (it's using fast scaling alg) - also, it should only zoom on one ellie perhaps? first load of E_Dialog has weird zoom level, clicking a photo should open THAT photo, arrow keys should do sensible things
+We need a logo
+Speed is down - speed up things like exif read (for eg, pickle exif data? piexif?)
+Eliminate elephants with right click, restore on clear filter Status bar must show actual staus - how many match filter, what's happening etc